shruthikmusukula/DiDAP/planeTracks_HiveQueries/planeTracks_HiveQueries.md

 ## SelectDistinct
 Demonstration of the common usage of the `DISTINCT` operator in HiveQL query unique `ICAO` values from the loaded CSV Aircraft Data.

-### Array Manipulation Methods
-Array manipulations used throughout the code, including horizonatally joining two arrays and vertically joining two arrays.

-### File Manipulation Methods
-Common functions involving input and output to files, including writing data to a CSV, writing data as an image, and creating a list of all files of a specified extension within a directory.

-### String Manipulation Methods
-Methods to manipulate strings, including removing the path prefix to a file name and surrounding a string with single quotes.

-## Extract

-This file includes the main methods for processing files and extracting data.
-Detailed descriptions of these methods follow.

-### ```init()```
-Initializes variables required for program

-### ```fileInit(String LoadFile)```
-Reads in specified file, checks whether it is of the MST file format, and extracts _image file directory_ (which contains the addresses for every other data field) by converting the byte values to hex.

-### ```imageInit()```
-Extracts fields relevant to image, as well as right and left channel sonar iamge data.

-### ```metaInit()```
-Extracts fields relevant to metadata as well as specified data fields, including navigation information and fathometer data.

-### ```fileProcess(String x)```
-Given a file input path, extract all data, combine metadata for the same mission, and combine left and right channel image as well as subsequent images within the same mission.

-### ```saveIm()```
-Saves image to local disk

-### ```saveMeta()```
-Saves metadata as a CSV on the local disk

-### ```getData(String dTag, int Num_Fields)```
-Given the known tag of a data field, as well as the number of subfields, find the location of data in the file using the image file directory and convert from binary.

-### ```getData(String dTag)```
-Given the known tag of a data field that is less than 4 bytes, convert the value from binary.

-### ```getAddress(String dTag)```
-Uses the image file directory to find the location of a specific data value.

-### ```getChannel2(String dTag)```
-Given the known tag of channel data, read in image data.

-### Meta Data Methods
-The remaining methods in this file use a similar process to find the location of data within the image file and converting from binary.

-## SonarProcessing

-This file includes the main runner for this program.
-After finding all of the MSTIFF files in the specified directory, the program will go through the sequence for processing the files individually.